 Men in general and young men in particular overestimate their own driving skills and reaction abilities to a greater extent than any other group.
 This is especially common among those who have only had their driver's licence for a couple of years.
 Their overconfidence can make them feel invulnerable, which often leads them to drive too fast and take unnecessary risks.

-Some people have a personality and lifestyle that make them much more prone to accidents than most, partly because of how they think and behave in traffic.
+Some people have a much higher risk of being involved in accidents than others due to how they think and behave in traffic.
 These accident-prone drivers only constitute 15% of the population, yet they are involved in about 50% of all traffic accidents.

 Accident-prone drivers are often impulsive and take unnecessary risks, they also become angry and offended when someone else overtakes them or makes a mistake